punkeca/Quick_Scripts/README.md

 # Student-Projects
 Projects developed during my Computer Engineering Major at UNIFEI.

+INDEPENDENT (2021 - 2025)

+- Navy Battle: Single player, sink all your enemy ships to win the game.
+Beware!
+Bombs are limited.

 ECOP01 - ALGORITHMS (2021)

 - Memory Game: A small, 2-player, memory game with letters of the alphabet.